-Refer to attached detailed forward program for additional information.
-Major activities proposed during this period include:

-Ongoing construction of temporary and permanent erosion sediment control structures associated with works relating to Hunter River Discharge Improvements, overburden emplacement area, relevant haul roads.

-Improvements and additional water pumping infrastructure to support ongoing water management strategies

-Visual amenity works along Edderton Rd to minimise visual impact of the operation in its surroundings.

-Additional mine infrastructure as part of ongoing upgrades consistent with existing approvals including fill stands, crib huts and maintenance pads.

-The installation of additional/ or upgraded mine infrastructure - to improve tailings deposition and TSF future rehabilitation works

-The demolition of the disused Bayswater Infrastructure Area

-The continuation of the construction of the Tailings Storage Facility (TSF) lift.

-Study commencing on Stage 2 Phase C - Tailings lift to raise the southwest valley TSF wall and the West Cut void TSF wall to sustain tailings capacity for 2030 end-of life.
+Major activities proposed during this period include: Ongoing construction of temporary and permanent erosion sediment control structures will be executed in this AFP period associated with works relating to Hunter River Discharge Improvements, expansion of the overburden emplacement area (OP1N), and relevant haul roads.
+Additional mine infrastructure as part of ongoing upgrades consistent with existing approvals including fill stands, crib huts, maintenance pads and light vehicle roads and tracks.
+The installation of additional/ or upgraded mine infrastructure to improve tailings deposition and TSF future rehabilitation works, for noise, dust and water monitoring and telecommunications will occur on-lease and off-lease.
+Study and construction on Stage 3 - Tailings lift to raise the southwest valley TSF wall and the West Cut void TSF wall, and installation of tailings transport pipelines, to sustain tailings capacity for 2030 end-of life.
 The construction, relocation, and/or removal of substations and power lines.
 Closure, capping and rehabilitation of the North cut tailings dam combined with the decommissioning of the Main dam and Dam 4 will continue in the AFP period.
 The North Cut closure activity time frames are dependent on the drying and consolidation process outcomes.
+Ongoing construction associated with implementing secondary flocculation at the TSF.